 Cross-posting from (or to) LessWrong

 When you draft a post on the Forum, you now have the option to automatically crosspost it to LessWrong (you’ll need to be logged in on both sites), and vice versa.
-While you're editing the post, you should go to "Options" on the bottom, and select "Crosspost to [LessWrong]."
+While you're editing the post, you should go to "Options" at the bottom, and select "Crosspost to [LessWrong]."

 If you've already published the post, you can just hit "edit" on the published version, and find the option described above in the same place.
 It should work as if you've just posted it on the other site.